 Throughout the park, there is a network of walkways, trails, and viewing points including the most popular which is called the Veliki Slap.

 North Velebit National Park, Lika

-The North Velebit National Park is a paradise for walkers, hikers and cyclists with over 30 spectacular trails and routes through all manner of different and diverse landscapes.
-The mix of forests, mountains, valleys, caves and even botanical gardens provide home to a wide variety of plants and animals.
-Species include butterflies, birds, snakes, the Eurasian Lynx, Brown Bears and Grey Wolves.
+The North Velebit National Park is a paradise for walkers, hikers, and cyclists with over 30 spectacular trails and routes through all manner of different and diverse landscapes.
+The mix of forests, mountains, valleys, caves, and even botanical gardens provide a home to a wide variety of plants and animals.
+Species include butterflies, birds, snakes, the Eurasian Lynx, Brown Bears, and Grey Wolves.

-The Southern part of the park is actually known as Paklenica National Park.
+The Southern part of the park is known as Paklenica National Park.
 Both areas command a small entrance fee to obtain tickets that are valid for three days of exploration.
-Access from the north would be from Rijeka and from the south its best via Zadar or Split.
-Various overnight lodgings and mountain huts are available for the serios adventurers !
-It really is a nature lovers dream.
+Access from the north would be from Rijeka and in the south it’s best via Zadar or Split.
+Various overnight lodgings and mountain huts are available for serious adventurers!
+It is a nature lover’s dream.